-The Tour and School Program Coordinator will facilitate an enriching tour program for the diverse and expanding audiences of Oklahoma Contemporary.
-This new position will assist in the creation of the structure, procedures and methods for scheduling general audience tours, school group visits and specialized tours.
-They will assist in developing interpretive materials, lesson plans and activities that connect all audiences to rotating exhibitions and installations in ways that align with state and local curriculum standards and institutional learning objectives.
-They will strengthen the institution’s relationship to local school districts and educators and create professional development opportunities for educators alongside the Manger of Youth and Family Programs.
+The Tour and School Program Coordinator will assist the Youth and Family Department in facilitating an enriching tour program for the diverse and expanding audiences of Oklahoma Contemporary.
+This new position will help create methods for scheduling general audience tours, school group visits and specialized tours.
+They will interact directly with local schools and schedule gallery guides, bus services and teaching artists.
+They will assist in strengthening the art center’s relationship with local school districts and educators and help facilitate professional development opportunities for educators alongside the Manger of Youth and Family Programs.

 Essential Job Functions

-- Develop in-gallery and online interpretive materials for families and schools (exhibition guides, hands-on activities, tour outlines, online tours, online lesson plans, etc.)
+- Work with Education team to develop in-gallery and online interpretive materials for families and schools (exhibition guides, hands-on activities, tour outlines, online tours, online lesson plans, etc.).

 - In conjunction with educational partners, develop assessment tools to analyze student, family and adult tours.

 - Assist in development and present an annual K-12 student art show in the Education Wing.